thin-edge/community/src/calendar.md

 ## Attended Event calendar for 2022

-In this calendar we will post the events where thin-edge team members is present.
+In this calendar we will post the events where thin-edge.io team members are present.

 |Event name                           |City           |Date                |Link                           | Who                      |CFP Submitted|
 |-------------------------------------|---------------|--------------------|-------------------------------|--------------------------|---------|